 Marc Carmichael received his B.Eng.
-Mechanical and Mechatronic Engineering with First Class Honors, and PhD degree from the University of Technology Sydney (Australia) in 2008 and 2013 respectively.
-He joined the UTS Centre for Autonomous Systems (UTS:CAS) as a Research Fellow in 2014.
+Mechanical and Mechatronic Engineering (2008) and PhD degree (2013) in the area of robotics from the University of Technology Sydney.
+He joined the UTS Centre for Autonomous Systems (UTS:CAS) as a Lecturer in 2016.

 - Dynamics and Control

 Solanes, JE, Gracia, L, Muñoz-Benavent, P, Valls Miro, J, Carmichael, MG & Tornero, J 2018, 'Human–robot collaboration for safe object transportation using force feedback', Robotics and Autonomous Systems, vol. 107, pp. 196-208.View/Download from: UTS OPUS or Publisher's site